devfans/devfans.github.io/_posts/2019-07-16-math-formulas-in-bitcoin-mining.md

 ## Mining Difficulty

 A sha256 hash has 256 bits value as the target.
-The lower the the value is, the more difficult the job is to be done of generating such a hash.
+The lower the value is, the more difficult the job is to be done of generating such a hash.

 To calculate a difficulty of a hash target: